 As much as we love our four-legged friends, there is no denying that they add to the cleaning around the home.
-With muddy paws and fur shedding, it is harder to keep the house clean and sparkling when you have a dog.
-However, we simply adore them, so we put up with this extra burden, but it’s always nice when you can come across some cleaning hacks to make life just that little bit easier.
+With muddy paws and fur shedding, keeping the house clean and sparkling is harder when you have a dog.
+However, we adore them, so we put up with this extra burden, but it’s always nice when you come across some cleaning hacks to make life just that little bit easier.

 Indoor House Cleaning Tips

-There are a few materials that are easier to clean than others, and it always makes sense to add these where possible to your heavy dog areas such as the living room and kitchen.
+Some materials are easier to clean than others, and it always makes sense to add these where possible to your heavy dog areas, such as the living room and kitchen.

-Tiled floors and wooden floors are much easier to clean than carpets, for example, and don’t trap smells.
-Keeping carpet for just the bedrooms makes it much easier to clean up after your four-legged friends.
+Tiled and wooden floors are much easier to clean than carpets, for example, and don’t trap smells.
+Keeping carpet for just the bedrooms makes cleaning up after your four-legged friends much easier.

-Fabric generally is much harder to clean so either real leather or plastic leather sofas also much more straightforward when it comes to wiping off any mud that may have accumulated when your dog jumped up.
+Fabric generally is much harder to clean, so real leather or plastic leather sofas are also much more straightforward when wiping off any mud that may have accumulated when your dog jumped up.

 If you find the floors too cold, you can add scatter rugs.
 A really helpful and creative tip is to use outdoor rugs inside.
-You can get some really incredible rugs that prevent water and dirt soaking in and are easy to clean.
-Some people swear by carpet tiles, as these are also easy to replace as you can lift one and replace with a new one if it gets too badly stained.
+You can get some really incredible rugs that prevent water and dirt from soaking in and are easy to clean.
+Some people swear by carpet tiles, as these are also easy to replace.
+You can lift one and replace it with a new one if it gets too badly stained.

 Wipe clean surfaces

-Another way to add some texture and warmth to living areas but keep it dog friendly is to stock up on colourful throws, which you can place over seat cushions and chairs, protecting the furniture beneath them and being easily washable as in when they get dirty.
+Another way to add some texture and warmth to living areas but keep them dog-friendly is to stock up on colourful throws, which you can place over seat cushions and chairs, protecting the furniture beneath them and being easily washable when they get dirty.
 Cotton is a very strong fabric that is machine washable, and many modern fleece blankets are great.
-The only downside to fleece is that it does wick water so you will want to make sure any spills or wet dog smells are dealt with by throwing them in the washing machine pronto.
+The only downside to fleece is that it does wick water, so you will want to make sure any spills or wet dog smells are dealt with by throwing them in the washing machine pronto.

-The biggest weapon in my personal armoury is a spray bottle with some washing up liquid and white vinegar combined as this is safe for your pets and makes a great spot cleaner.
+The biggest weapon in my armoury is a spray bottle with some washing-up liquid and white vinegar combined, as this is safe for your pets and makes a great spot cleaner.

-It lives on the kitchen worktop next to a roll of paper towel and is ready to jump into action whenever it might be needed.
-It is a great way to deal with any puppy potty-training accidents, or muddy paws when we are stuck in the depths of the great British winter.
+It lives on the kitchen worktop next to a roll of paper towels and is ready to jump into action whenever it might be needed.
+It is a great way to deal with puppy potty-training accidents or muddy paws when we are stuck in the depths of the great British winter.

-This will help to stop the fur flying around your home, especially if you have more than one dog as I do.
+Daily brushing will help to stop the fur flying around your home, especially if you have more than one dog, as I do.
 Just spend 5 minutes each day brushing his coat, and not only will you notice that your dog smells and looks better, but he will love the extra attention.
 Change his collar for a new one every so often, as they attract grime and smells.

 Use your vacuum cleaner with an upholstery nozzle to clean hairs off curtains and sofas.
-A lint cleaner roller will lift off some hair, but it’s easier if you wrap adhesive sellotape around your hands with the sticky side out, then wipe over your clothes to pick up stray hairs.
-A wet rubber glove wiped over cushions will collect fur into balls, then rinse under a running tap to remove from the glove.
+A lint cleaner roller will lift off some hair, but it’s easier if you wrap adhesive sellotape around your hands with the sticky side, and then wipe over your clothes to pick up stray hairs.
+A wet rubber glove wiped over cushions will collect fur into balls, then rinse under a running tap to remove it from the glove.

-If you have a utility room .in your home, feed your pets in here.
-You may have a sink where you can prepare their meals, and wash up dishes and utensils without contaminating your kitchen work surfaces.
-Please don’t place your dog’s feeding bowl on the carpet; it’s difficult to clean up any spills.
+If you have a utility room in your home, feed your pets here (although using their food for games throughout the day in different places is much better).
+You may have a sink where you can prepare their meals and wash dishes and utensils without contaminating your kitchen work surfaces.
+Please don’t place your dog’s feeding bowl on the carpet; cleaning up any spills is difficult.
 Wash their water and food dishes often, using dishwashing liquid and hot water, then rinse and dry with paper towels.

 A good cleaning tip is to spray the dog’s food bowl with cooking spray.
 This will help make the bowls easier to clean as they won’t stain as easily.

-At the pet store, don’t be lured by the fluffy lined, luxurious pet beds, which can prove a nightmare when its time to wash them.
-Choose one that is easy to wipe down or wash, and if possible, leave outside in the sunshine to air whenever you get the chance.
+At the pet store, don’t be lured by the fluffy, lined, luxurious pet beds, which can prove a nightmare when it’s time to wash them.
+Choose one that is easy to wipe down or wash, and if possible, leave it outside in the sunshine to air whenever you get the chance.

 It isn’t only the dog’s bed that needs to be regularly cleaned; the lead and his toys also need to be freshened up.
-If machine washable, put them on a quick wash cycle, or hand wash with a mild detergent, then leave outside to dry in the sunshine.
+If machine washable, put them on a quick wash cycle or hand wash with a mild detergent, then leave them outside to dry in the sunshine.